To submit an article online, and to check the status of your submission, you need to have an account with Tilburg Law Review

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.

-All Article Publication Charges (APCs) are currently being paid for by Tilburg Law School.
+All Article Publication Charges (APCs) are currently being paid for by Tilburg Law School and no payment will be requested from the author.